 Albany, NY 12205

-Riverhead Solar 2 is a proposed 36 MW-AC solar project located in the Town of Riverhead in Suffolk County, NY.
-Consistent with the NY Clean Energy Standard, which supports the development of clean energy and renewable resources in New York State, the project will safely generate enough clean, renewable electricity to power over 8,500 households and offset approximately 73,000 tons of CO2 emissions each year.
+Riverhead Solar 2 is a proposed 36 MWac solar project located in the Town of Riverhead in Suffolk County, NY.
+Consistent with the Climate Leadership and Community Protection Act and the Clean Energy Standard, which supports the development of clean energy and renewable resources in New York State, the project will safely generate enough clean, renewable electricity to power over [8,500] households and offset approximately [73,000] tons of CO2 emissions each year.

-Riverhead Solar 2 will be sited on approximately 290 acres of non-contiguous parcels, interspersed with ongoing agricultural activity.
+Riverhead Solar 2 will be sited on approx.. acres of non-contiguous parcels.
 Land leases with private landowners will provide a consistent revenue stream for local farmers and residents for the life of the project, in excess of typical farm income.
-The project will use the same type of photovoltaic panels installed on over one million homes in the United States.
+The project will use the same type of photovoltaic (PV) panels installed on solar projects in the United States.
 Solar equipment is a proven and safe technology in applications from fields to rooftops of homes, schools and businesses.

-The project will provide a significant economic stimulus to the area during construction by providing jobs and local contracts for goods and services, and significant long-term economic benefits through lease revenue to local landowners and property tax revenue to the community.
+The project will provide a significant economic stimulus to the area during construction by providing jobs and local contracts for goods and services, and significant long-term economic benefits through community benefit payments, property tax revenue to the community, and lease revenue to local landowners.
 Additionally, the project will benefit the state of New York through its payment of corporate income tax on income from the project.

-Responsibly sited solar facilities can provide a net benefit to the preservation of agricultural land.
-The facility is not a permanent structure and funding is provided to decommission the project at the end of its useful life.
+Responsibly-sited solar facilities can provide a net benefit to the preservation of agricultural land.
+The facility is not a permanent structure and funding is provided by the Applicant to decommission the project at the end of its useful life.
 The project essentially provides a form of preservation for agricultural land by maintaining permeable land surface and improving soil quality over the project life.
-After decommissioning, the project leaves no trace so land can be returned to agricultural use.
+After decommissioning, the project leaves no trace – so land can be returned to agricultural use.
 Setbacks, fencing and landscape buffering enable solar projects to blend comfortably into the community.

 The Power NY Act of 2011 established a process for the siting of electric generating facilities by creating Article 10 of the New York Public Service Law (“Article 10”).
-As part of the process, a multi-agency Siting Board is charged with streamlining the permitting process for power plants of 25 MW or greater.
-The Power NY Act also encourages investments in clean power plants and affords communities more opportunities to participate in the siting process.
+As part of the process, a multi-agency Siting Board is charged with the permitting process for power plants of 25 MW or greater.

 Article 10 requires careful consideration of compliance with local laws and ordinances; investigation of potential environmental, socioeconomic and public health impacts; and analysis regarding environmental justice and public safety.
 Article 10 also establishes key mechanisms to encourage local outreach and support public involvement in the Siting Board proceedings.